On the equivalence between non-factorizable mixed-strategy classical games and quantum games: Conclusion

 \section{Conclusion}

-Eisert et al.'s scheme for quantization of a bimatrix game involves four quantum probabilities.
+We suggest a direct route to obtaining a non-factorizable game from a classical factorizable game while taking into consideration the quantum probabilities and the players' strategic variables.
+We explore how a quantum game can be considered as a non-factorizable game by considering the scheme of Eisert et al. for quantization of a bimatrix game that involves four quantum probabilities.
 When these probabilities are factorizable in a specific sense, as described by Eqs.\textit{~}(\ref{factorizability}), the quantum game attains the interpretation of a mixed-strategy classical game.
-The factorizability relations are quite strong and allow expressing player strategies in terms of the four probabilities.
+This paper presents two approaches in obtaining bimatrix games with non-factorizable probabilities.
+Our first approach discusses a non-factorizable probability distribution in which the non-factorizability is controlled by an external parameter $k$.